MOVING ON

 Scholarships and awards to senior schools

-Private school scholarships, which can be an important factor when considering your choice of senior school, are not limited to academic subjects.
-Schools may offer awards at age 13 in music, drama, art, sports and other subjects, or a combination of these as all-rounder scholarships.
-This range of scholarships is not usually available to those leaving at 11.
+Senior school scholarships, which can be an important factor when considering your choice of senior school, are not limited to academic subjects.
+Schools may offer awards at age 13 in music, drama, art, sport, equine and technology or a combination of these as all-rounder scholarships.

 There are only two lasting bequests we can hope to give to our children.
 One of these is roots; the other, wings.